yezero/sandstorm/installer-tests/README.md

 over things you didn't specify.
 (This does mean there currently is no support for asserting some text does _not_ show up.)

-To avoid filling the Sandstorm install logs with requests that come from these tests, pass a `CURL_USER_AGENT=testing` environment variable to `install.sh`.
-The install script will pass that through to `curl`, and the Sandstorm stats code knows to ignore requests from that come in with that `User-Agent` header.
+To avoid filling the Thurly install logs with requests that come from these tests, pass a `CURL_USER_AGENT=testing` environment variable to `install.sh`.
+The install script will pass that through to `curl`, and the Thurly stats code knows to ignore requests from that come in with that `User-Agent` header.